daidensacha/mp3-garden-journal/README.md

 	- **Update Profile Form** - So users can update select profile information.

 - **Modals**
 	- **View Plant Modal** - Will open when the user clicks on the plant in the list.
-I will display the plant information, and have an edit button.
+I will display the plant information and have an edit button.
 		- **Edit button** - When the user clicks the button, they will be redirected to the edit plant page, displaying the plant information in the update plant form.
 	- **Delete Plant Modal** - The modal will open when the user has clicked to delete a plant.
 It will display a danger alert, informing the user that the action is irreversible.
 		- **Delete Button** By clicking this button, the user confirms they want to delete the plant data.
-When clicked, the plant data will be deleted, and the user will be redirected to the plants page.
+The app will delete the plant data and redirect the user to the plant's page when clicked.
-		- **Cancel Button** When the user clicks this button to cancel their intention to delete the plant, the modal will close, and the user will be redirected to the plant's page.
+		- **Cancel Button** When the user clicks this button to cancel their intention to delete the plant, the modal will close, and the app will redirect the user to the plant's page.
 	- **Delete Garden Event Modal** - The modal will open when the user has clicked to delete a garden event.
 The modal will display a danger alert, informing the user that deleting data is irreversible.
 		- **Delete Button** By clicking this button, the user confirms they want to delete the garden event data.
-When clicked, the event data will be deleted, and the user will be redirected to the journal page.
+The app will delete event data, redirect the user to the journal page when clicked.
-		- **Cancel Button** When the user clicks this button to cancel their intention to delete the garden event, the modal will close, and the user will be redirected to the journal page.
+		- **Cancel Button** When the user clicks this button to cancel their intention to delete the garden event, the modal will close and redirect the user to the journal page.
 	- **Delete Category Modal** - The modal will open when the user has clicked to delete an event category.
 The modal will display a danger alert, informing the user that deleting data is irreversible.
 		- **Delete Button** By clicking this button, the user confirms they want to delete the event category.
-When clicked, the category will be deleted, and the user will be redirected to the add category page.
+The app will delete the category and redirect the user to the add category page when clicked.
-		- **Cancel Button** When the user clicks this button to cancel their intention to delete the event category, the modal will close, and the user will be redirected to the add category page.
+		- **Cancel Button** When the user clicks this button to cancel their intention to delete the event category, the modal will close.
+The app will redirect the user to the add category page.

 ##### ADMIN USERS:
 - **Navbar** The Navbar for admin will display an additional link to the messages page.
 	- **Messages page** to display the session user messages.
-		- **Materialize Collapsible** for viewing messages, The header of the collapsible with have a delete button, that will open the confirm delete modal when clicked.
+		**Materialize Collapsible** for viewing messages; the collapsible header has a delete button that will open the modal when clicked to confirm the deletion.
 			- **Delete button** - So admin can delete the user messages.
 		- **Delete Message Modal** - The modal will open when the user has clicked to delete a message.
 The modal will display a danger alert, informing the user that deleting the message is irreversible.
 			- **Delete button** - So admin can confirm deletion of the user message.
-			- **Send Email button** - To reply to the user in the default email app of the computer.
+			**Send Email button** - To reply to the user in the computer's default email app.

 #### Functional Requirements
-- **Image slider** It will have 4 images, and will automatically scroll at intervals of around 10 seconds, enough time for the image to be viewed by the user.
+- **Image slider** It will have four images and automatically scroll at intervals of around 10 seconds, enough time for users to view the images.
 The transition of the images, each representing a season, relates to the cyclical nature of existence and events.
 The images will give the impression of looking through a window.
-- **Material Box** Images in the Lightbox plugin will expand when clicked, and revert to their initial display when the screen is clicked again.
+- **Material Box** Images in the Lightbox plugin will expand when clicked and revert to their initial display when the user clicks the screen is once again.
 The images are to illustrate the beauty of nature.
-- **Navbar** The Navbar for non session users will display links to the login page, register page, and contact page.
+- **Navbar** The Navbar for non-session users will display links to the login page, register page, and contact page.
 - **Contact Form** The form inputs will have multiple levels of validation.
 	- **Browser side validation** will utilize the Material Design class `validate`.
-When the fields are clicked without filling them in, a red line will appear under the input.
-If the user has not filled in the input, a tooltip message will appear asking the user to fill in the input.
+When users click fields without filling them in, a red line will appear under the input.
+If the user has not entered information, a tooltip message will appear asking the user to fill in the form input.
 	- **Server Side Validation** is handled by Flask-WTForms, and defined in the form class.
-Inputs that fail validation will display a red message under the input, informing the user what needed for the input to pass validation.
-An error alert will appear, informing the user validation has failed.
-When the form validates, the information is sent, a success alert appears with a message informing the user the message has been sent.
+Inputs that fail validation will display a red message under the form input, informing the user what is needed to pass validation.
+An error alert will appear, telling the user validation has failed.
+When the form validates, the app sends the information, and a success alert informs the user the message has been sent.
 - **Login Page** The user will be required to enter their username and password to log in.
-If they enter correctly, they will be redirected to the profile page, and the additional functionality will be available for the user.
-If they enter incorrect information, an error alert appears, informing the user the details were incorrect.
+If they enter correctly, a session cookie will be created.
+The app will redirect users to the profile page, and the additional functionality will be available for the user.
+If they enter incorrect information, an error alert appears, informing the user the details were wrong.
-- **Registration Page** The user registers by completing all the fields in the registraion form.
-The fields are valididated by the browser, and a tooltip appear with a validation message if a field fails validation.
-If the form passes validation, the user is looged in and redirected to the profile page.
+- **Registration Page** The user registers by completing all the fields in the registration form.
+The browser validates the fields, and a tooltip appears with a validation message if a form field fails validation.
+If the form passes validation, the user is logged in and redirected to the profile page.
--	**Materializecss Collapsible** The collapsible is closed by default, and the user can click on the header to open the accordion.
-The header displays the "Month/ Day", event category, and event name.
-When opened, the event and plant information is displayed for the event.
+-	**Materializecss Collapsible** The header displays the "Month/ Day", event category, and event name.
+The collapsible is closed by default, and the user can click on the header to open the accordion.
+When opened, the user can see the event and plant information.
 An edit button for the plant, and one for the event, link to the respective edit pages.
-- **Search Filter** The use can fliter events by events name, category, month to easliy find required events.
+- **Search Filter** The user can filter events by events name, category, month to quickly find required events.

 #### Content Requirements
-The garden almanac revolves arount creating a record of recurring events in the garden.
-The goal is to develop and improve knowledge based on historical experience recorded in the events, plants, and categories of the application.
-The data is broght together to display a yearly event calendar so the user can manage and get teh most our of teh garden.
-SOme fields in the forms for entering the data is required so the events and plants can be displayed.Other fields are optional, so the user can enter this content if it suits them.
+The garden almanac revolves around creating a record of recurring events in the garden.
+The goal is to develop and improve knowledge based on historical experience recorded in the application's events, plants, and categories.
+Data is displayed in a yearly event calendar to manage and get the most out of the garden.
+Some fields in the forms for entering the data are required to show the events and plants.
+Other form fields are optional, so the user can enter this content if it suits them.

 ### 3. Structure
 #### Interaction Design
 ##### ALL USERS:
-The site is one page with a contact form in the bottom of the page, with a link to it in the Navbar.
+The site has a landing page and a contact form.

-Unregistered unsers are limited to viewing the homepage, with an option to register via the link in the Navbar.
+Unregistered users are limited to viewing the homepage, with an option to register via the link in the Navbar.
 They can also send a message via the contact form.

-- ***Contact Page:*** Users will be able to contact me to give feeedback, or to ask for support, or feature requests.
-Contact easliy accessibel from main Navbar, or a link in the footer.
+- ***Contact Page:*** Users will be able to contact me to give feedback or to ask for support or feature requests.
+Contact easily accessible from the main Navbar or a link in the footer.

 ##### REGISTERED USERS:
-Registered users can login, and this enables additional links in the Navbar, to a Journal page, and Plants page.
+Registered users can log in, enabling additional links in the Navbar to a Journal page and Plants page.
 - ***Journal page:***
-	- A search filter will be positioned above the accordion on the page, so the user can enter month, plant name, event category to easily filter the events.
-This will improve UX as the list of events grows.
+	- A search filter will be above the accordion on the page so that the user can enter the month, plant name, event category to quickly filter the events.
+The user experience will be maintained as the list of events grows.
-	- An accordion will display the events, and all list items in the accordion will be closed by default, and ordered by date.
-Being an almanac, items will be ordered by month and day, to reflect the cyclical nature of events.
-User can click on an event and the accordion item will open, displaying the event and related plant, with edit buttons to be able to directly open and edit either item.
+	The app will order items by month and day to reflect the cyclical nature of events.- An accordion will display the events, and all list items in the accordion will be closed by default and ordered by date.
+Users can click on an event, and the accordion item will open, displaying the event and related plant, with edit buttons to directly open and edit either item.

 - ***Plant Page:***
-	- The plant page displays a list of the users plants.
+	- The plant page displays a list of the user's plants.
-	- The user can click on a plant, which will open a modal displaying the users plant information.
+	- The user can click on a plant, which will open a modal displaying the user's plant information.
 	- The modal will have an edit button that will link to an update plant page, where the user can update or delete the plant information.

 - ***Profile Page:***
-	- A disabled form on the page will display the registered users information.
-There will be an edit button that will open an edit profile page, with some fields editable so the user can udpate their information.*
+	- A disabled form on the page will display the registered user's information.
+An edit button will open an edit profile page, with some fields editable so the user can update their information.

 #### Information Architecture
- There will be 3 pages for the site, with only the Homepage being accessable to users that are not registered or logged in.
+ There will be three pages for the site, with only the Homepage being accessible to users that are not registered or logged in.

  **CRUD Update forms**
- - ***Forms:*** Information for each user will be displayed in pages, and will contain edit links that will redirect to the update/edit page where the the forms will automatically display the item to be edited.
-Some fields in the related forms will be required, other optional, but clearly labelled.
-The user will be able to change and update the information easily, and will be redirected back to the related item group.
+ - ***Forms:*** The app will display information for each user on pages.
+It will contain edit links that will redirect to the update/edit page, where the forms will automatically display the item the user wishes to edit.
+Some fields in the related forms will be required, and others are optional but clearly labeled.
+The user can change and update information quickly, and the app redirects them back to the related item group.
 The update forms will have a save, delete, or cancel button for the user.

 **CRUD Delete structure**
-- ***Forms and delete process*** The user can click the delete button on the update item page, which will open a modal with a danger alert, informing the user that deleting the data is irreversable.
-They can choose from the delete, or cancel buttons, to delete, or cancel and return to the related items group page.
+- ***Forms and delete process*** The user can click the delete button on the update item page, which will open a modal with a danger alert, informing the user that deleting the data is irreversible.
+They can choose from the delete, or cancel buttons, to delete or cancel and return to the related items group page.

 **Visible to all users**
   - ***Homepage***
 	   - Home page navigation will link to the contact form at the bottom of the page, also the login/ registration form.
 	   - There will be a slider with images relating to the four seasons.
-These images are a feature, and I kept them in the base template so they are viewable on all pages.
+These images are a feature, and I kept them in the base template to view them on all pages.
 	   - A collection of images to inspire interest in gardening.

 **Visible to registered and logged in users**
   - ***Journal page***
-	   - Will display the the events for the users garden.
+	   - Will display the events for the user's garden.
-	   - Buttons to open a form to add, update or delete an event will open a modal window to perform the action.
+	   - Buttons to open a form to add, update or delete an event will open a modal window so users can add, edit or delete.
-	   - Event name along with the plant name will be links that will open the corresponding entry to be viewed, updated or deleted.
+	   - Event name and plant name will be links that will open the corresponding entry so users can view, update, or delete.
   - ***Plants Page***
 	   - Will display a list of the plants entered by the user.
-	   - The plant name in the list will be a link that opens the plant profile in a modal window to be viewed, updated, or deleted.
+	   - The plant name in the list will be a link that opens the plant profile in a modal window so users can view, update, or delete.

 ### MongoDB
 [TESTING/MongoDB](/documentation/testing.md/#mongodb)